+SOC 353

-SOC 353 Aging In Amer Society
+Aging In Amer Society

+3.00

 Human aging takes place within a social and cultural context.
-Social and social-psychological perspectives will be used to gain a better understanding of the process, problems and prospects of aging in American society.
+Social and social-psychological perspectives will be used to 100 - Social and social-psychological perspectives will be used to gain a better understanding of the process, problems and prospects of aging in American society.
 Prerequisite: SOC 211 or SOC 253 or permission of instructor.

-SOC 354 Special Topics
+SOC 354 Special Topics 3.00 Offered occasionally.

-Offered occasionally.

-SOC 355 Women and Gender in Islam

-In the Western media, the discussion of women and gender in Muslim societies is fraught with routine portrayals of Muslim women as oppressed, and Islam is frequently cited as the source of such oppression.
+SOC 355Women and Gender in Islam3.00In the Western media, the discussion of women and gender in Muslim societies is fraught with routine portrayals of Muslim women as oppressed, and Islam is frequently cited as the source of such oppression.
 To move beyond those limiting narratives, the focus of this course will be on exploring core Islamic discourses on women and gender and examining key premises of modern debates on women in the Muslim world.
 The primary goal of this course will be to study the multiple facets of life, history, and experiences of Muslim women and explore current trends that shape their experiences in the United States.